 - 1. If you installed the xCAT2.0 alpha code, you should remove it from the system. - 2.
-You can easily use YUM to install xCAT 2.0 on your management node. - a.
-If your management node is connected to the internet, YUM can be pointed directly to the download site.
-Down load the following two files to the management node and place in the /etc/yum.repos.d directory. http://xcat.sourceforge.net/yum/xcat-core/xCAT-core.repo http://xcat.sourceforge.net/yum/xcat-oss/xCAT-oss.repo - b.
+You can easily use YUM to install xCAT 2.0 on your management node.

+- b.
 If your management node is not connected to the internet, download the following tar files to a system that is and then copy them to your management node: